-- declare the size of one-dimensional arrays, for example: A[1:n] - show understanding of the use of a variable as an index in an array - read values into an array using a FOR ...
+- declare and use one-dimensional arrays, for example: A[1:n] - show understanding of the use of one-dimensional arrays, including the use of a variable as an index in an array - read or write values in an array using a FOR ...
 TO ...
 NEXT loop